-The final step in the construction of the County Build-out Submodels was adjusting build-out densities within residential developments and redevelopments to correspond with approved development plans wherever their boundaries are available in a GIS format.
-Although developments may not develop as originally planned by the developer, the total number of units planned (regardless of timing) is likely to be a better forecast of the units at build-out than one based on the median historic densities.
+The final step in the development of the County Build-out Submodels was adjusting build-out densities within planned developments to correspond with approved development plans wherever their boundaries are available in a GIS format.
+Although planned developments often do not develop as originally planned by the developer, the total number of units planned (regardless of timing) is likely to be a better forecast of the units at build-out than one based on the median historic densities.
 Therefore, in each of the County Build-out Submodels, parcels with centroids within a planned development were attributed with the name of the development.
-(Sometimes this included non-residential parcels.)
-The build-out densities for those parcels were adjusted so that the total housing units at build-out for the development was consistent with the development plan, and the build-out population for that area was recalculated.
+The build-out densities for those parcels were adjusted so that the total build-out for the development was consistent with the development plan, and the build-out population for that area was recalculated.